Nature Recovery

-For nature to recover in our county, we need bigger, better and more joined up wildlife-rich spaces where nature can thrive.
-To achieve this, we need to work with partners to deliver large, landscape-scale nature recovery projects, and engage with land managers to support nature-friendly land management practices.
+For nature to recover in our county, we need bigger, better and more joined up wildlife-rich spaces where nature can thrive across 30% of the county.
+To achieve this, we need to work with partners to create new landscape-scale areas of semi-natural habitat and support land managers to adopt nature-friendly farming practices across at least half of the agricultural landscape.

 We are working to secure nature’s recovery through: local landscape recovery projects; supporting development of the new Biodiversity Net Gain (BNG) framework to ensure it brings benefits locally; promoting environmental land management including through engagement with farmer clusters; and working with Oxfordshire County Council and stakeholders to help deliver the Local Nature Recovery Strategy (LNRS) for Oxfordshire (this link opens in a new window).